NTmatter/tldr-lib/README.md

 If `init` returns `Ok` then everything else should work.

-Tang uses `advertise` and `recovery` stages, to generate an adversise response and then recovery response:
+Tang uses `advertise` and `recovery` stages, to generate an advertise response and then recovery response:

 ``` rust
 use tangy_lib::{KeySource, TangyLib};